 Alzheimer's and Dementia Care | January 11, 2023

-Many seniors are faced with a growing number of health problems as they age.
+Many seniors face a growing number of health problems as they age.
 One particularly concerning disease is Alzheimer’s.
-Alzheimer’s is a progressive, incurable, fatal disease that usually strikes the elderly but can occur in people as young as age 40.
+Alzheimer’s is a progressive, incurable, fatal disease that usually strikes the elderly but can occur as young as 40.

-This disease is the most common subclass of dementia, which is a term used for any number of diseases that affect memory and intellectual ability to the point of interfering with a person’s everyday activities.
+Dementia is a term for several diseases affecting memory, intellectual ability, and everyday activities.
+Alzheimer’s disease is the most common subclass of dementia.
 Alzheimer’s disease in particular causes memory loss and affects the thinking and behavior of those who suffer from it.

 Currently, Alzheimer’s disease affects more than 747,000 Canadians – that’s 14.9 per cent of Canadians 65 and older.
 There are a number of risk factors for this disease that the general public is aware of, including head injuries, genetics and a family history.
 However, one risk factor that does not seem to get as much media attention is the possible link between Alzheimer’s disease and vascular disease.